equalsraf/neovim-qt/README.md

 You can set GUI options on startup, in the GUI configuration file (:help ginit.vim).

+In recent versions of Neovim you can also use regular options (in init.vim) that have the same effect:

+- set guifont=DejaVu\ Sans\ Mono:h11
+- set linespace=4

 ## Development

 The *NeovimConnector* class is used to setup the connection to Neovim.
 It also